savoringdish

 What Soup Is Lowest in Carbs?

 If you’re searching for what soup is lowest in carbs, you’ll often find that broth-based soups are top of the list.
-Clear soups have fewer carb-heavy elements, mainly because they rely on flavorful broths rather than thick, creamy bases.
+Clear soups have fewer carb heavy elements, mainly because they rely on flavorful broths rather than thick, creamy bases.
 Broth-based soups typically use:

 • Chicken, beef, or vegetable stock